 Border Compass & Border Navigator Projects

-Navigating the challenges in cross-border cooperation in 2018 and 2019
+Navigating the challenges in cross-border cooperation

 Both the Border Compass and the Border Navigator Projects received funding support from the Department of Foreign Affairs and Trade’s Reconciliation Fund.
 These initiatives enable ICBAN and stakeholders to focus on the challenges of a changing environment – where one jurisdictional area of the Central Border Region will be in the EU, while the other progresses to leave, as a result of Brexit.
 The projects focus on macro-challenges such as globalisation, economic shocks and political changes, which require organisations such as ICBAN to react and respond accordingly.